 I have a few passions when it comes to ministry.
 One of them is homelessness.
-During my time as pastor, we launched a truck stop ministry in which we did laundry with people, made sure they could get a shower, and ate with people who were living in their cars, motels, or in other arrangements.
+During my time as pastor at St. Stephen, we launched a truck stop ministry in which we did laundry with people, made sure they could get a shower, and ate with people who were living in their cars, motels, or in other arrangements.
 We provided sleeping bags, blankets, hats and gloves, and other supplies for people that are essential for survival, as well as tried to link people to health services.
 We even did a worship service with people who wanted to worship together, including the sharing of the Lord’s Supper.

 We set up shop in a pavilion in one of the Carlisle Borough Parks and live streamed interviews with about 17 people and organizations and stayed the night in the pavilion in an effort to raise awareness about homelessness and the challenges people face.
 This has led to the launch of the Still Left Out in America podcast that I co-host with Pat.
 You can find us on Facebook and YouTube and you can read and watch the news coverage here.

 This grew in 2021 to the Homeless Blanket Project where people made over 200 blankets and they were laid out on the front steps of First Lutheran church in Carlisle, PA overnight to raise awareness around homelessness.
 In 2022, this is growing again as we are taking this to Washington, DC – to the West Lawn of the US Capitol – where over 500 blankets will be displayed, we will do a podcast, and so much more.
 You can learn more at www.memorialblanket.org.